 On Friday 17 December 1999 the Dome Cinema reopened its doors to the public with a special showing of the film The Smallest Show on Earth, a film in which Peter Sellers suffers all the problems of running a small cinema.

-The Trust’s Lottery grant was dependent upon the Trust raising £500,000 itself towards the restoration costs, a fact which was stressed in a large Dome feature in the Worthing Sentinel on 19 March 2002: Belle Stennett, Trust chairman, said many people thought that as soon as the cinema re-opened in 1999 all its troubles were over.
-“The adventure was only just beginning,” she said.
+The Trust’s Lottery grant was dependent upon the Trust raising £500,000 itself towards the restoration costs, a fact which was stressed in a large Dome feature in the Worthing Sentinel on 19 March 2002: The Trust chairman, said many people thought that as soon as the cinema re-opened in 1999 all its troubles were over.
+“The adventure was only just beginning,” they said.
 “It’s been a long hard slog actually getting the cinema up and running, and it hasn’t left much time to focus on the money which needs to be raised.”

 “When we were full to capacity with Harry Potter, Lord of the Rings and Monsters Inc, people congratulated us, as they assumed the money from ticket sales was going straight into the fund-raising pot.
 If only!”